fusioncharts/dev_centre_docs/chart-guide/gauges-and-widgets/angular-gauge.md

 Click [here](http://jsfiddle.net/fusioncharts/vqef0be2/) to edit the above chart.

-## Configure events associated with real time updates
+## Configure Events Associated with Realtime Updates

 You can use the following events to track real time updates on gauges: